jxu9001/naiveBayes/README.md

 # naiveBayes
+CS 4375 Machine Learning Homework 2
-Naive Bayes classifier for binary classification tasks written for CS 4375: Machine Learning.
+This Naive Bayes Classifier performs binary classification on datasets with binary valued attributes.
 I have included some training sets, test sets, and outputs.